|HPS 0410||Einstein for Everyone|

 The value of the critical density is determined by the Hubble constant derived from the observed rate of expansion of the galaxies.
 The critical density is extremely small: it is roughly 10-29 grams per cubic centimeter of space.
 That is 0.00000000000000000000000000001 grams per cubic centimeter.
 That is very little indeed!
 It corresponds to roughly 5 hydrogen atoms only in a cubic meter of space.
 That sort of vacuum is extremely hard to achieve with laboratory equipment on earth.

 |Here's another measure of how small it is.
 Take one

-one fifth of a teaspoon of water, which is
+fifth of a teaspoon of water, which is roughly 20 drops.

 (That amounts to one gram.)
 How widely spread must it be in order to